-For the use phase, publicly available data records for european fuel and electricity mixes at the start of production of the new model generation are used for the energy supply.
-The scope of the study does not include the maintenance, high-voltage battery replacement or any service of the vehicles.
+For the use phase, publicly available data records for european fuel mixes at the start of production of the new model generation are used for the fuel supply.
+The scope of the study does not include the maintenance or any service of the vehicles.

 The recoverability (end-of-life) is mapped as part of the LCA using the standard processes of drainage and disassembly in accordance with the End-of-Life vehicles directive (2000/53/EC), as well as the separation of metal in the shredding process and the energy recovery of non-metallic components (shredder light fraction).
 No eco-credits are issued for secondary raw materials produced and energy recovery.
 Only the efforts and emissions of the recycling processes are taken into account.
-The dismantling of the component was set as the system boundary for the recycling of the high-voltage battery and no further credit was issued.